-Here at The Sharpham Trust we are developing a collective practice - a community of mindfulness teachers and coordinators.
+Here at The Sharpham Trust we are developing a community of practitice - within our core team of mindfulness teachers and coordinators.

 We work with experienced retreat leaders who warmly offer wisdom, practical advice and ideas to ensure that your mindfulness experience continues in your daily life.

 The teachers were highly experienced with proper seriousness of purpose, but were never solemn.

 Some of our regular retreat leaders are mentioned below, but we work with a wide pool.
 You'll see a tab on each retreat page where you can view the leaders/teachers on your retreat.

 Patti Summerville began a personal meditation practice in 1996 after attending a retreat at the Tushita Institute, Dharamsala, India.
 Over the years her practice has been influenced by Mahayana and Theravada Buddhist traditions and in 2013 she took on the role of co-ordinator at The Barn, an Insight Mindfulness Meditation Retreat centre on Sharpham Estate.
 Patti trained as an Integral Hatha Yoga teacher in 2009 at the Sri Swami Satchidananda Ashram and has undertaken a Mindfulness Teacher training retreat with Exeter University.